|Having my training recognized||Having my training recognized||http://chad.ca/en/members/training/training-managers/265/having-my-training-recognized|

 - Ensure that the training respects the accreditation criteria.

 - Complete the accreditation application form on ÉduChAD. (in French only)

 - Provide the requested documents.

 An activity’s accreditation remains valid for two years after which an application for renewal (in French only) must be submitted.
 You will receive an automatic reminder by e-mail.

 - All applications for accreditation must be submitted at least 30 days before the training activity is scheduled to be held.

 - The ChAD must receive payment of the required fees before analysing the application for accreditation.

 - A supplier who receives a request from the ChAD for additional information on accreditation or the renewal of a training activity must respond to this request within 10 days.

 - The activities must last a minimum of one hour.
-No fractional PDUs may be granted.
+No partial PDUs may be granted.